LorenzoPichetti/SbatchMan/docs/learn/tutorial.md

 sbatchman configure pbs --help
 ```

-If you need to change the configuration later, run the `configure` command again with the same `--name` option.
+If you need to change the configuration later, run the `configure` command again with the same `--name` option and the `--overwrite` flag.
 SbatchMan will replace the existing configuration with the new one.

+> **IMPORTANT NOTE:** if you do not specify `--cluster-name`, SbatchMan will use the name you set via the `sbatchman set-cluster-name` (see the [Setup Page](/install/setup) for more details).

 ## 🚀 Launch Your Code